yfeng95/PRNet/README.md

 * **End-to-End**  our method can directly regress the 3D facial structure and dense alignment from a single image bypassing 3DMM fitting.

 * **Multi-task**  By regressing position map, the 3D geometry along with semantic meaning can be obtained.
-Thus, we can effortlessly complete the tasks of dense alignment, monocular 3D face reconstruction, etc.
+Thus, we can effortlessly complete the tasks of dense alignment, monocular 3D face reconstruction, pose estimation, etc.

 * **Faster than real-time**  The method can run at over 100fps(with GTX 1080) to regress a position map.